evidentlyai/evidently/README.md

 uv run --with evidently evidently ui --demo-projects all
 ```

-If you haven't, create a virtual environment using the standard approach.
+If you haven’t installed `uv`, create a virtual environment using the standard approach.
 ```
 pip install virtualenv
 virtualenv venv